“Thank you to Oak Ridge Military Academy for helping my two boys complete high school!”

 “Attached is a thank you note for that absolutely phenomenal Mother’s Day Celebration.
 Please share it with your staff and faculty.

 “Larry and I noticed a big change in Jake in just 2 short weeks at ORMA.
 He stands taller, is more respectful of authority, and shows genuine concern for others.
 He was very polite, and we were very proud to be with him.
-We really feel that ORMA is going to be a great turning point in Jake’s life.
-He still I isn’t sure about coming back in the fall, but I think that given a little more time he’ll decide that he will stay the next two school years and graduate early.
+We really feel that ORMA is going to be a great turning point in Jake’s life.”

 “I noticed a great change in David’s attitude and behavior over this past Easter break.
 Thank you.”